 Section 5.1 Standing Committees

-Standing Committees of the Board of Trustees shall be established by vote of the Board of Trustees, and normally include the following:
+Standing Committees of the Board of Trustees shall be appointed from time to time as deemed necessary by the President or by vote of the full Board of Trustees.
+In case of a conflict between an appointment by the President and the Board of Trustees, the Board of Trustees’ decision will control.
+Standing Committees normally include the following:

-Finance (members are appointed by the President);
+Finance, and

-Governance (members are appointed by the President).
+Governance.

 Each Standing Committee must include a member of the Board of Trustees.